yiisoft-contrib/yiiframework.com/README.md

 # install the dependent composer packages
 composer install

-# install gulp globally if you haven't done so before
+# install gulp globally if you haven't done so before (we currently require 4.0 beta)
-npm install -g gulp
+npm install -g "gulpjs/gulp#4.0"

 # install browsersync globally if you haven't done so before
 npm install -g browser-sync